Madame-Aehm/CAB-Project-4-Spikes/spike8/notes.md

 We'll import from a GitHub repository, so make sure your remote repo has the latest version of your project.
 Select your project.

-We'll actually be deploying **two** projects - your client and your server will be deployed seperately.
+We'll actually be deploying **two** projects - your client and your server will be deployed separately.
 So under **Configure Project**, our first step will be to change the **Root Directory**.
 Let's deploy the **server** first.

 Underneath there will be a dropdown for us to enter our **Environmental Variables**.
-Copy and paste your entire `.env` file into these inputs (you can actually paste the entire file, and Vercel will seperate the keys from the values).
+Copy and paste your entire `.env` file into these inputs (you can actually paste the entire file, and Vercel will separate the keys from the values).

 **Deploy**!!
 The build can sometimes take a few minutes.